component/humanize-keys/Readme.md

 # humanize-keys

-  humanize key names such as "command" and turn them into nice terse unicode chars ⌘
+  Humanize key names such as "command" and turn them into nice terse unicode chars ⌘.
+Shitty name for this module since ⌘ is arguably less human-readable, but fuck it.
+AINT GOT TIME FOR DAT

 ## Installation